Papua New Guinea

 Transparency of the Regulatory System

-The Independent Consumer and Competition Commission (ICCC) is charged with fostering competition.
-While there are transparent policies in place, the competition regime is oriented towards regulating existing monopolies and does little to foster competition.
+The ICCC (Independent Consumer and Competition Commission) is charged with fostering competition.
+While there are transparent policies in place, the competition regime works more towards the regulation of existing monopolies and does little to foster competition.
 Tax, labor, environment, health, and safety and other laws do not distort or impede investment.
-There are long bureaucratic delays in the processing of work permits and frequent complaints about corruption and bribery in government departments.
+However, the lack of implementation of existing laws by some government entities frustrates some investors.
+For example there are long bureaucratic delays in the processing of work permits and frequent complaints about corruption and bribery in government departments.

 International Regulatory Considerations

 PNG is a party to the Melanesian Free Trade Agreement.
 The agreement came into effect in 2017 and does address the need for competent regulatory authorities in each country (PNG, Solomon Islands, Vanuatu, and Fiji).
 However, the regulatory chapter is small and is designed to be strengthened and improved going forward.
 When international standards are used in PNG, they are most often Australian due to PNG’s colonial past and continuing close economic ties with Australia.

 The government has notified the WTO Committee on Technical Barriers to Trade only once.
 That notification covered food safety issues and was issued in 2006.

 Papua New Guinea accepted the Trade Facilitation Agreement (TFA) on March 7, 2018.
 As the acceptance has happened only recently, there have been no government efforts of note on implementing TFA requisites.